-IVD device registration in Russia is controlled by the of Ministry of Health (Roszdravnadzor, or RZN).
+IVD product registration in Russia is controlled by the of Ministry of Health (Roszdravnadzor, or RZN).
 Risk classification is indexed the same as for medical devices (1, 2a, 2b, and 3), however the classification criteria are different with a majority of IVD products belong to Class 2a and 2b.

 All devices are subject to technical performance testing and clinical trial testing reports generated at local, RZN accredited clinical sites and testing laboratories under RusAccreditation control.
 All documentation must be in Russian.